 Hey y’all

 I am a full-time research psychologist, with a doctorate in clinical psychology from the University of Mississippi in 2018.
-My main gig is as a researcher and statistics/methods consultant at the VISN 17 Center of Excellence.
-I also moonlight as a statistics instructor for doctoral students in behavior analysis at The Chicago School of Professional Psychology.
+My primary job is a research methods and statistics consultant at the VISN 17 Center of Excellence.

 It’s been a minute, but I’m also trained as a therapist.
 My primary therapeutic orientations are ACT and mindfulness-based interventions.
 I have had additional focused training in the areas of trauma and substance use.